bporcelli/Genericons/README.md

 npm run build
 ```

-Your custom Genericons icon font will be written to the `genericons` directory.
+Your Genericons icon font will be written to the `genericons` directory.

+**Note on Windows build errors**

-*Note:* You may encounter a build error when running `npm install`.
+You may encounter a build error when running `npm install`.
 If so, install [Visual Studio Community 2015](https://www.visualstudio.com/vs/older-downloads/) and repeat step 3.

 ### Mac instructions